TMKCodes/Hoobot/README.md

 1. Open Command Prompt with administrator privileges by searching for "cmd" in the Start menu, right-clicking on "Command Prompt," and selecting "Run as administrator."
 2. Navigate to the Hoobot directory with `cd`.
-3. Run the script `configure-windows.bat` to set up the required dependencies on Windows.
+3. Run the script `windows.bat` to set up the required dependencies on Windows.
 4. Run `npm run start` to start Hoobot.
 5. Wait for profit!